 The term ‘tolerance break’ or ‘t-break’ is mainly used by those in the Cannabis community and refers to a break from smoking or smoking less often.
-Some reasons for taking a break include: decreasing general tolerance, to pass a drug test for work, to save money or for travelling purposes etc. Another reason people take a tolerance break is to reflect on the experience and determine if consuming Cannabis remains positive or euphoric.
+Some reasons for taking a break include: decreasing general tolerance, passing a drug test for work, saving money or for travelling purposes etc. Another reason people take a tolerance break is to reflect on the experience and determine if consuming Cannabis remains positive or euphoric.

 Tetrahydrocannabinol (THC), which is the psychoactive component of Cannabis, will stay in your body for up to a month.
 Because of this fact it is recommended that the tolerance break is from a minimum of two weeks to one month or more.
 Some of the negative side-effects from a tolerance break include general irritability, moodiness and even nausea.

 Increasing cannabinoid levels reduces symptoms associated with clinical endocannabinoid deficiency syndrome.
 Taking a break could interfere with an individual’s treatment and is a factor worth considering.
-This a key factor to consider before deciding to cut out Cannabis all together, even if it is temporary.
+This a key factor to consider before deciding to cut out Cannabis altogether, even if it is temporary.

 Using CBD dominant products instead could be a suitable alternative to eliminating Cannabis altogether.
 Whether you take a break from using Cannabis, or simply cut down your usage or switch to CBD dominant products there are advantages and disadvantages to each.

 Consult your doctor for professional advice.